 Swedes or Tuwīti tānapu in Māori are similar to the turnip but bigger.
-The swede is one of those easily available vegetables, but many people have never tried it before.
+The swede is one of those readily available vegetables, but many people have never tried it before.
 So what is this humble vegetable exactly, and why is Swede synonymous with Southland?

 Swedes are grown all over Southland, usually to feed stock over the winter months, but did you know that boiled and mashed, roasted or in a soup, they also take pride of place for dinner time during those months?

-So as you can see, we think our swedes are pretty "Swede As"!
+So as you can see, we think our Swedes are pretty "Swede As"!

 All about those Swedes